 Thawing Out: Therapy Through Theatre with Canadian Military Veterans

 Researchers in Canada conducted a study in 2019 in which military Veterans, with the support of artists, community members and counselors, performed what it means to transition back to civilian life after serving their country.
 They had unexpectedly found that the several of the Veterans’ engagement with art-making and performing extended their own therapy, leading to significant personal changes.

 The Therapeutic Effects of Imagination: Investigating Mimetic Induction and Dramatic Stimulation in a Trauma Treatment for Military Veterans

 The DE-CRUIT program uses theatre and the imagination to treat the trauma in military Veterans.
-They conducted a study on the possible therapeutic potential of mimesis and their results showed how the imagination opens up emotional and psychological space for the exploration of trauma, thereby constructing a path to recovery that draws upon the human capacity for story-telling.
+They conducted a study in 2018 on the possible therapeutic potential of mimesis and their results showed how the imagination opens up emotional and psychological space for the exploration of trauma, thereby constructing a path to recovery that draws upon the human capacity for story-telling.

 Visual Arts/Art Therapy:

 A Case Analysis of Service-Member Trauma Processing Related to Art Therapy Within a Military-Intensive Outpatient Program

 In 2020, researchers from the Madigan Army Medical Center in Washington state conducted a study using mask making to treat post-traumatic stress disorder (PTSD).
 The results suggest that art therapy and written narrative, combined with standardized self-report assessments, may improve PTSD treatment.

 Artopia: Creative Healing with Veterans